Well, here we are in the middle of this auspicious election day that has seemed a long time in coming.

 To rise above the fester of small mediocrities.

-May your power never become a shell
+May your power never become a

 Wherein your heart would silently atrophy.